Josh Bell Preview, Player Props: Marlins vs. Nationals

 Josh Bell At The Plate

-- In 37.4% of his games this year, Bell has tallied at least one RBI.
-In 11 of those games (8.9%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 37.9% of his games this season, Bell has had at least one RBI.
+He's picked up more than one in 8.9% and driven in three or more of his team's runs in two contests.

+- In 28.2% of his games this season, he has scored at least once.
+And he's had six games with multiple runs (4.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.